junxit/us-congress-code/title-16/chapter-7/sec-718d.md

 ## Notes

-1 See References in Text note below.

 ### References in Text

-The Migratory Bird Conservation Act, referred to in subsecs. (b)(2), (3) and (d), is act Feb.
+The Migratory Bird Conservation Act, referred to in subsec. (b)(2), (3), is act Feb.
 18, 1929, ch.
 257, 45 Stat.
 1222, which is classified generally to subchapter III (§ 715 et seq.) of chapter 7 of this title.
-Section 3 of the Act was classified to section 715b of this title and was omitted from the Code.
 For complete classification of this Act to the Code, see section 715 of this title and Tables.

 ### Amendments